stvsmth/kenpom/README.md

 ## Usage

 You can pass filtering options in via command-line arguments or as prompted.
 We'll filter on conference(s), school name(s), or the top `n` schools.
 With no input we simply print the top 25 teams.
-School codes and conference names must match exactly.
+School abbreviations and conference names must match exactly.
 School names will match on any string.
 See the examples below for the finer points.

 ### Search order precedence

-If any school code (KU, UK, OKLA, etc.) is present, then the entire search will proceed as a code search.
+If any school abbreviation (KU, UK, OKLA, etc.) is present, then the entire search will proceed as a abbreviation search.
 Conference searches are executed with the same rules: if any conference is supplied, we'll perform a conference search.

-Only after checking for school code(s) and conference code(s) will we match on school name(s).
+Only after checking for school abbreviation(s) and conference abbreviation(s) will we match on school name(s).

 You will probably forget this and never even care.
 However, if your search returns more or fewer schools than you were expecting, this might be why.

 ### Examples